kvnn/blackbart/README.md

 I've included an api and some endpoints for convenience after running the miner.
 After running the miner, I like to visit /api/v1.0/messages/top-level/new/ to see new top-level messages and /api/v1.0/messages/new/ to see all new messages.
 I then visit them again after running the reddit-submission-submitter and the reddit-comment-submitter.

 ### Miner
-The miner app uses spiders.py to scrape the mailing list url in question, and then saves the messages (or not) in pipelines.py.
-This app also contains the Message model.
-It uses the a management command to do this: `python manage.py mine`
+The miner app uses the (mine)[blob/master/blackbart/apps/miner/management/commands/mine.py] Django management command to scrape the mailing list specified in .env.
+The scraping is done by a Scrapy spider in (spiders.py)[blob/master/blackbart/apps/miner/scraper/spiders.py], which sends data to (pipelines.py)[blob/master/blackbart/apps/miner/scraper/pipelines.py] for saving.

 ### Distributor
-This app is for posting Message objects to Reddit, and saving SubredditSubmission and SubredditComment objects upon success.
-It has two management commands: `python manage.py submissions_to_reddit` && `python manage.py comments_to_reddit`.
+The distributor uses the (submissions_to_reddit)[blob/master/blackbart/apps/distributor/management/commands/submissions_to_reddit.py] & (comments_to_reddit)[blob/master/blackbart/apps/distributor/management/commands/comments_to_reddit.py] Django management commands to post submissions and comments to the subreddit specified in .env, respectively.